thnbi/semi-hydroponic-monitoring/README.md

-<h1>Semi Hydroponic Strawberry Cultive Monitoring System</h1>
+# Semi Hydroponic Strawberry Cultive Monitoring System

-<pre>Soilless cultivation of strawberry is in expansion in Brazil due
-to factors like the reduction of phytosanitary problems and</pre>
+Soilless cultivation of strawberry is in expansion in Brazil due to factors like reduction of soil degradation and phytosanitary problems.
+The biggest disadvantage of these system is the lack of solutions technological low coust capable of helping in monitoring and control the production.